Data-Science-for-Linguists-2025/Critical-Role-Analysis/progress_report.md

 Sharing plan:
 - Still waiting for confirmation about CR data license info & how much/what I can and will share.
 Operating now on the assumption that I won't be sharing more than word types list
 - D20 license info states the data can be shared and that any derivatives from it must also be made sharable under the same license

+### March 5

+I've finally gotten my CR data into a DF that is ready for analysis.
+After a full weekend of regex I've split the dialogue column into three parts: dialogue, \[inaudible\] and \(sounds\) I've pickled it and I'm going to export it as a CSV to upload to my github in its completed form.

+I have the D20 data to a point where I can start working.
+Rather than use the .docx format I saved the files in an html format and converted them to .json files.
+These can be easily read into a df and treated with regex to split into two columns as the base format is one full column including name and speech together.

+Some new data pitfalls have arrived
+- D20 transcripts are fanmade and therefore, some of the more recent episodes aren't finalized yet.
+They have full dialogue transcribe but not the associated speaker
+	- I'm going to make note of which ones I'm missing and will check again at a later date, hoping more will be finished.
+	- for the time being I'll start processing the data into a good df & get the process down, if more episode finish i'll have the process saved
+- D20 transcripts differentiate between when a person is speaking as themselves and when they're speaking in character
+	- Ex.
+If player Brennan is speaking to the table in general it will be marked Brennan: but if he is speaking as his character it will be marked Tula:
+	- Plan is to make a series of series similar to the CR data nonspeech work to make a "player" column rather than just names.
+	Since each play has one character name it won't be difficult, any character name that isn't associated with one of the players will be the DM (Aabria)

+Identified some early sources for research about hedging

+Next goals:
+- -> email Stuart finally
+- -> read Jack's paper
+- -> ID more source papers
+- Save and upload CR DF as csv file
+- Get to processing D20 data into DF for study
+- Make note of which episodes were not completed for D20 to check again in a few weeks
+- Fix the data files according to feedback so CR repository is as it should be